bgl-d/BigQuery-Ecommerce-Analysis/README.md

 # BigQuery-Ecommerce-Analysis
 ## Data
-BigQuery open dataset of a fictitious eCommerce clothing site TheLook.
+[BigQuery open dataset](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?project=single-router-450810-i0) of a fictitious eCommerce clothing site TheLook.
 The dataset contains information about customers, products, orders, logistics, web events and digital marketing campaigns.
 The contents of the dataset are synthetic, and are provided